Just-SM/ADL/README.md

 ~~Fine tuned: with Contrastive learning for vector embedding.~~ _Showed to be ineffective.
 More details in report._

+## Neighbor search:

+Brute NN.
+Final classification result decided by majority of the neighbors.

 ## New structure:
 ```
 |